SparkOW511/SparkOW511/README.md

 - 💻 Frontend developer

-- 🤝 I’m looking to collaborate on game development project
+- 🤝 I’m looking to collaborate on game development projects

 - 📫 How to reach me (via discord SparK#4370)